 Tracing a unique career trajectory from an army man to a leading role in the corporate sector and then becoming an inspiring mentor, Captain Raghu Raman has done it all!
 During his Indian Army days, he wrote a highly detailed paper critiquing the army’s strategies in the Second World War, this paper was read by one of his senior officers who joked that the writer is either “destined to be a general or be court-martialed”.
 But Captain’s journey was going to be even more iconic as he left the army after completing 12 years and became the CEO of the National Intelligence Grid (NATGRID).
 This was just the start of his unprecedented professional quest which held many new adventures for him!
 Here we bring you the journey of the inspiring CEO Captain Raghu Raman and his army lessons to help you conquer every area of your life!

 Captain Raghu Raman was born in New Delhi where he completed his graduation from Sri Venkateshwara College, Delhi University.
+His father was Honorary Captain SK Murthy and his mother’s name was Mala.
 Since there was no history of army brats in the family, he never visioned or planned to become an army officer until he witnessed the anti-Sikh riots in 1984.
 Raman was inspired by the army men after witnessing them barge in, to settle the mayhem caused due to the riots.
 He was firmly determined to be a part of such an organization that plays such a central role in saving people and hence planned to join the Indian army.
 He appeared for the CDS exam to join the Indian Army.

 “I have been in a few sticky situations in all legs of my career, but of course, the stint as a Complex Commander in Siachen Glacier probably tops the list.”